MartinPetkov/GCTF2021BeginnersQuestWriteups/10-hw-spycam/README.md

 ### Looking for patterns

-Let's try to see some patterns.
+Let's try to find some patterns.

 The first field seems obviously different from the rest.
 It's a float with much higher precision, and in each file it is strictly increasing from top to bottom.
 In fact, the values may well be the same in each file: